gpantera/Gosh/GoshCodingStyle.md

 2. Display the version # when the program runs.
 Use printf() in a console app or display it in the About box for a GUI app.

 3. Bump the version number whenever you development is "done".
-That is, for each build turned over for testing.
-So, at the end of your sprint or end of an SQA clean-up.
+That is, for each build turned over for testing, at the end of your sprint or end of an SQA clean-up.
 Note there is "done" and "done-done".
 "Done" means code complete or bug fixes completed.
 "Done-done" means tested and signed off.

 ## Naming Conventions